TanguyMoncler/multi-asset-portfolio-optimizer-1/README.md

 //--------NOTE------------------------------------//

-Ceci est un projet personnel.

-Mon objectif est de montrer mes compétences en codage python mais aussi en compréhension de l'optimisation de portefeuille.
-Je l'ai réalisé seul en prenant mon temps pour faire un fichier README explicatif de l'intégralité du programme pour le rendre lisible et compréhensible par tous.
+This is a personal project.

+My goal is to demonstrate my skills in Python coding as well as my understanding of portfolio optimization.
+I completed it on my own, taking the time to create a detailed README file explaining the entire program, so it can be readable and understandable by anyone.

 Tanguy Moncler

-//--------SYNTHESE--------------------------------//
-Le programme récupère les prix daily d'un univers de tickers.
-(ETF .
+//--------SUMMARY--------------------------------//

+The program retrieves daily prices from a universe of tickers (ETF .
 BONDS .
-COMMODITIES)

-Il génère un portefeuille selon les contraintes entrées par l'utilisateur.
-Il fait un backtest et rebalance le pf chaque semaine sur une plage temporelle définie par l'utilisateur.

-//--------EXECUTION DU PROGRAMME------------------//
+COMMODITIES).

+It generates a portfolio according to the constraints entered by the user.
+It performs a backtest and rebalances the portfolio each week over a time period defined by the user.

+//--------PROGRAM EXECUTION----------------------//

--> Rendez-vous sur Google Colab ou Python en local sur votre ordinateur.
+-> Go to Google Colab or run Python locally on your computer.
--> Copier la ligne de code suivante et l'exécuter dans votre notebook:
+-> Copy and execute the following line of code in your notebook:

 ! pip install pandas numpy yfinance matplotlib cvxpy

--Coller l'intégralité du code compris dans le document "multi-asset-portfolio-optimizer.py" -Exécuter le programme et selectionner vos contraintes.
+-> Paste the entire code contained in the file “multi-asset-portfolio-optimizer.py”
+-> Run the program and select your constraints.

 //--------PORTFOLIO OPTIMIZER-------------------//

->>> Univers US <<<
+US Universe
-ETF: SPY ; VEA ; EEM
+>>> ETF: SPY ; VEA ; EEM
-BONDS: AGG ; BNDX
+>>> BONDS: AGG ; BNDX
-COMMODITIES : GLD ; DBC
+>>> COMMODITIES: GLD ; DBC

->>> Univers EU <<<
+EU Universe
-ETF: CSPX.L, VEVE.L, EIMI.L
+>>> ETF: CSPX.L ; VEVE.L ; EIMI.L
-BONDS: IEAC.L, IGLA.L
+>>> BONDS: IEAC.L ; IGLA.L
-COMMODITIES: SGLN.L, CMOD.L
+>>> COMMODITIES: SGLN.L ; CMOD.L

->>> Contraintes proposées à l'utilisateur<<<
--> Long only ou non ?
--> Cap poids ?
--> Caps par groupe ?
--> Cible de volatilité ?
--> Tracking-error maximum par rapport au benchmark ?
--> Turnover maximum ?
+The number of securities is kept small, otherwise the code would take too long to run.

+>>> Constraints proposed to the user <<<
+-> Long-only or not?
+-> Maximum weight per asset?
+-> Group caps?
+-> Target volatility?
+-> Maximum tracking error vs benchmark?
+-> Maximum turnover?
--> ESG score minimum ?
+-> Minimum ESG score?

-Si l'utilisateur choisi des ETF US alors le Bench est :
+If the user chooses US ETFs, then the benchmark is:
-60 % SPY (S&P 500)
+60% SPY (S&P 500)
-40 % AGG (US Aggregate Bonds)
+40% AGG (US Aggregate Bonds)

-Si l'utilisateur choisi des ETF UCITS Europe alors le Bench est :
+If the user chooses UCITS Europe ETFs, then the benchmark is:
-60 % CSPX.L (iShares Core S&P 500 UCITS ETF)
+60% CSPX.L (iShares Core S&P 500 UCITS ETF)
-40 % IEAC.L (iShares Euro Aggregate Bond UCITS ETF)
+40% IEAC.L (iShares Euro Aggregate Bond UCITS ETF)

-//----------------------------------------------///
+//----------------------------------------------//